AnikaKofodPetersen/Afili/README.md

 [-H --help  Show this help menu]

-[-F --fasta The path to your fasta or fasta.gz files]
+[-F --fasta The path to the folder with your fasta or fasta.gz files]

 [-DB --database The path to the Afili db folder]